matafokka/geotiff-geokeys-to-proj4/EPSG/README.md

 # Meta

-This directory contains scripts that fetch EPSG entries from epsg.io.
+This directory contains scripts that will fetch data from EPSG database.
 Scripts can be ran both standalone or in a web worker.

 To run all scripts, run `npm run-script update-existing` script.
 To see help on arguments, run `npm run-script update-existing -- -h` *(**note:** when running npm scripts, arguments should always be separated from the script name by `--`)*.